 Heather and her young daughter spent many happy hours learning about ocean life at the Vancouver Aquarium, so when she relocated to Sidney, she was intrigued to learn more about the Shaw Centre for the Salish Sea.
-Heather appreciates the engagement, education and exposure that public aquariums and learning Centres can bring to the public.
+Heather

 Throughout her adult life, Heather has maintained her connection to the ocean through various volunteer commitments including coordinating the North Vancouver Great Canadian Shoreline Cleanup, volunteering with the Peninsula Streams Society and working as a Herring Spawning Enhancement Volunteer through the World Fisheries Trust.